cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

     <div class="toright">
         <p>
-            composition vs aggregation.
+            `composition` vs `aggregation`.
 Two concepts that are easily confused.
             Delegation is a way of making composition as powerful for reuse as inheritance.
         </p>
     </div>